 But they become crucial when your site crashes, gets hacked, or loses visitors due to old content or slow performance.

-The real danger is how quickly fast these costs add up if you don’t pay attention to them.
+The real danger is how quickly these costs add up if you don’t pay attention to them.
 A simple update you put off now could turn into a major overhaul down the line, costing far more than routine maintenance ever could.

 Smart business owners plan for these costs from the start.
 They include them in their digital marketing budget instead of seeing them as surprises.